TriplyDB/Documentation/docs/ratt-transform/index.md

 In [the previous section](#list-object) we showed how to iterate over lists of objects.
 But what happens if a list does not contain objects but elements of primitive type?
 Examples include lists of strings or lists of numbers.

 Function `mw.forEach` does not work with lists containing primitive types, because it assumes a RATT record structure which can only be provided by objects.
-Lucklily, RATT includes the functions `mw.toIri.forEach` and `mw.toLiteral.forEach` that can be specifically used to iterate over lists of primitives.
+Luckily, RATT includes the functions `mw.toIri.forEach` and `mw.toLiteral.forEach` that can be specifically used to iterate over lists of primitives.

 ```ts
   app.use(